LivingSkySchoolDivision/PiEnvironmentMonitors/Readme.md

 Set up a Raspberry pi with *Raspbian Buster Lite*, or the most recent headless (desktop-less) distribution of Raspbian.

+You **must** complete these steps as a sudoable user from the start - Python components will fail to run if you don't, and you may have to start over.

 Update your OS before continuing
 ```
 sudo apt update